 Introduction

 The tools in this toolkit are largely off-the-shelf, established and well used.
 Simple guidance is provided for their use and reference given to resources that describe them in more detail.
 The intention is not to provide full instructions for their use here, rather to point to their existence and indicate where they might be used.
-They are catalogued according to their most likely contribution to the key strands of the improvement process, but may be used at any stage.
+They are ordered according to their most likely contribution to the key strands of the Improvement Model that they relate to, but may be used at any stage.
+Hence the tools are presented in groups, aligned with the key strands.

 Tools may be mapped to activities to assist in their selection.
 More than one tool may be used for any particular purpose and this is often encouraged.
 The mapping provides clear indication as to how tools might be used to support activities, but is not expected to exhaustively show where tools have actually been used in practice.